r3c/cottle/docs/page/06-api.rst

     .. method:: DocumentResult CreateNative(TextReader template, DocumentConfiguration configuration = default)

-        Create a new native :type:`IDocument` instance relying on IL code generation rather than opcode evaluation for slightly better rendering performance, but way more expensive compilation cost.
-Use this method if you need high rendering performance on long-lived documents.
+        Create a new native :type:`IDocument` instance for better rendering performance but higher compilation cost.
 Template is read from any non-seekable ``TextReader`` instance.
+See section :ref:`native_document` for details about native documents.

     .. method:: DocumentResult CreateNative(string template, DocumentConfiguration configuration = default)